VinayKale1998/BookingAPI/README.md

 # BookMyShow API
-The project involves using NodeJS with express to build APIs for a movie booking application, We have named it BookMyShow.
+This project is powered by NodeJS with express and mongoose for database operations to build REST API endpoints for a movie booking application named BookMyShow.

-We have exposed two endpoints as per the requirements of the project,
+We have exposed two endpoints as per the requirements of the project:

-**/api/booking** **:method:GET** : Will retrieve the last booking details from the MongoDB BookMyShow collection and send it to the client with 200 status code
+**/api/booking** **:method:GET** : Will retrieve the last booking details from the MongoDB BookMyShow collection and send it to the client with 200 status code, if no booking found; will still return 200 with no bookings found message, 500 status code will be returned with error message in case of server connection error

-**/api/booking** **:method:POST** : Will create a booking document  in the MongoDB collection after schema validation and send 200 status to the client for success and 400 status code incase of failure
+**/api/booking** **:method:POST** : Will create a booking document  in the MongoDB collection after schema validation and send 200 status to the client for success and 400 status code incase of error